 When prescribed a bland diet, people often feel doomed to culinary purgatory.
-Gone are all their favorite foods and spices, like garlic, onions, hot pepper, curry, or steaks and pizza.
+Gone are all their favorite foods and spices, like garlic, onions, hot pepper, curry, or pizza.
 But bland doesn’t necessarily mean blah.

 The goal of a bland diet is to reduce digestive symptoms or for healing the digestive tract.
 So, start slow and work your way forward as you are directed by your doctor or registered dietitian.